iWinston/typeorm-plus/docs/custom-repository.md

 Custom repositories cannot be services.
 Because there isn't a single instance of a custom repository (just like regular repositories or entity manager) in the app.
-Besides then fact that there can be multiple connections in your app (where entity manager and repositories are different) repositories and managers are different in transactions as well.
+Besides the fact that there can be multiple connections in your app (where entity manager and repositories are different) repositories and managers are different in transactions as well.
 For example: